Do you need to hire a writer or editor? Seek guidance for a writing project or want info about publishing?

 If you have an idea for a book but don’t know where to start… If you completed a few chapters but you’re uncertain how to tie it all together… If you have a completed manuscript, but there’s something that’s missing, and you’re not sure what… Then you might need a developmental editor.

 If you have a completed manuscript and you’d like to know how it might be received by readers, you need a content editor.

 If the manuscript is ready to go, but you’re concerned about general readability, errors, or grammar, then you need a copy editor.

 A successful editing job is the result of how an editor approaches your manuscript, and I am experienced in each of these tasks.

 If you want to improve your writing in general, I can design a tutoring plan based upon your needs and guide you along the way.
 I have tutored many aspiring authors and, as a college writing instructor for ten years, I have instructed hundreds of students.

 I’ve written some projects that are attributed to other authors or organizations, or I write projects from the POV of the hiring party and they are either co-authored or published in my name.
 This is a less common situation, but I am happy to discuss if such services are desired.

 I have a sliding scale based upon the situation and needs of each client.
 Contact me and describe your project and the services you anticipate needing.
 We can set up a phone call, or proceed by email, and discuss an ideal plan for moving forward.
 Based upon that discussion, I will provide a quote.

 For ten years, I was a writing teacher in the day and night schools at Washington University, plus several nearby community colleges.
-Currently, I’m a full-time freelance author and photographer of books and articles.
-I’ve traditionally published four books with my fifth under contract.
-Please check out my bio page to learn more about me and take a look at my published books and articles to decide if I’m the right fit for you.
+Currently, I’m a full-time freelance author and photographer of books, articles, and blog posts.
+I’ve traditionally published four books with two more under contract.
+Please check out my bio page to learn more about me and take a look at my published work to decide if I’m the right fit for you.
 Please don’t hesitate to contact me with questions.